Bhgawandass/Emotional_classifier_model/README.md

 ## 🔍 Project Overview

-This project focuses on building and deploying a Speech Emotion Recognition (SER) system using deep learning.
-The application classifies emotions from speech using MFCC features and a GRU-based model with an Attention layer.
-It supports audio input in `.wav` format and predicts one of eight emotional states.
+This project involves developing a deep learning-based system for recognizing emotions in speech.
+By extracting MFCC features from audio signals, it uses a GRU architecture enhanced with an attention mechanism to identify emotional states.
+The system accepts .wav audio files as input and is capable of detecting one of eight predefined emotions.

-## 🎯 Objectives
+## 🎯 Goals

-* Detect human emotions from speech using machine learning.
+* Automatically recognize emotional states in speech recordings.
-* Build an interactive web app using Streamlit.
+* Create an intuitive user interface for real-time inference.
-* Deploy the app seamlessly on Streamlit Cloud.
+* Deploy a fully functional app to the web using Streamlit Cloud.

 ## 🧠 Dataset: RAVDESS